Tom Blanpied, Associate Professor of Physiology

 Nick Frost, MD/PhD student in the Program in Neuroscience

+Nick is currently Adjunct Instructor of Neurology at UCSF.
 Nick was interested in understanding cellular and molecular mechanisms contributing to synaptic function.
 As an MD/PhD student at Maryland, he completed his thesis in the lab, investigate the regulation of the actin cytoskeleton within dendritic spines.
 He pioneered the use of new live-cell imaging approaches and single-molecule microscopy to visualize protein dynamics within the spine with unprecedented resolution.
 After receiving his MD and PhD degrees in 2012, he moved to UCSF to begin his residency in Neurology.